..in progress..

 Jane Marple appears outwardly sweet in embroidered fine soft cardigan.

 "I usually find the most likely people behaving exactly as I would have expected."
+"We are not put into this world to avoid danger when lives are at stake."Special Features

 No comments: